 - Know your current CM/ECF login and password.

-- After the court transitions to NextGen on May 3, 2021 link your PACER account with your CM/ECF account.
+- Link your PACER account with your CM/ECF account.

 Frequently Asked Questions

 - How will I know if I have an upgraded PACER account?

 Upgraded PACER Accounts have usernames that are at least eight (8) characters.
 If your username is six (6) characters, you do not have an upgraded account.
 Go to pacer.uscourts.gov and click on Manage My Account to upgrade your PACER account.

 - What happens to my CM/ECF account after the court transitions to NextGen?

 Now that the ALMD has transitioned to NextGen, you must link your current CM/ECF account to your PACER account.
 After the accounts are linked you will no longer use your CM/ECF username or password.

 - My law firm uses a shared PACER account.
 Can we continue to use that account?